tiagoleonmelo/face-recognition/draft.md

 One of the simplest Machine Learning models, Linear Regression consists of tweaking a set of parameters (Thetas) until they converge into a set of values that best translates the real world.
 This is called training.
 Since in our example we have 10304 pixels, our model will consist of a one by 10304 values, each corresponding to the correct weight each pixel should have in order to accurately predict classes.
 Since this model is usually used in continuous contexts and outputs a real number, we validated it by casting the output to an integer and comparing it with the right folder number, also cast to an integer.

 In order to do accomplish this, we focus on minimizing a function that allows us to understand how "far" our model is from reality.
 By finding the set of thetas that allows this minimum cost function, we achieve the parameters that bring our model the closest to reality.
-In our case, the cost function consists of <TODO_FILL_HERE>
+In our case, the cost function consists of multiplying our set of parameters by the input, resulting in matrix called Hypothesis.
+We then calculate the element-wise difference between our Hypothesis and the real values it should assume, y, square it, to ensure positive values and calculate the mean.
+This is called the Mean Squared Error method and is one of the most popular choices for cost calculation.

 There is a number of algorithms that aim to reduce this cost function in the best way possible.
 These are called optimizers.
 The optimizer chosen for this model was the Gradient Descent.
 In Calculus, the gradient can be interpreted as the direction or rate of the fastest increase.
 Hence, it's inverse can be used to find a minimum of any function, namely the Cost Function.
 Naturally, this choice has a few caveats, such as local minima.